Sealand of the Pacific: History

 Miracle became a popular attraction, and even though she was kept in a separate pen from Haida, the two would often try to call out and talk to each other.
 Several years later, Miracle's companion in her pen, a seal named Shadow, drowned in the nets forming the pen.
 Sealand diver Larry McInerney stated in the documentary Who Killed Miracle? that she had drowned by becoming trapped between the double-net system at the aquarium.
 McInerney also noted, which was corroborated by Alexandra Morton in the film, that Miracle had learned that by damaging the nets, divers would come into pen and she could play with the divers.
 Miracle's play had become aggressive and was a safety problem for the divers, preventing proper maintenance of the pens.
 Dr. Lance Barrett-Lennard, a killer whale expert, determined that Miracle was a southern resident killer whale, which were known to play rough with other sea mammals in the wild.
 These factors combined to cause the seal's death, and contributed to Miracle's own death by drowning not long after.

 As anti-captivity protests began to put pressure on aquariums, Sealand agreed to release Haida, but the animal died a few days before its scheduled release in October 1982, with no evidence of foul play.
 His release had been part for the aquarium to acquire new whales.
 Many people were outraged by the plan of capturing more whales and staged a protest at the supposed capture site.
 Sealand soon obtained three whales captured from Iceland.

 The three new orcas, Tilikum, Nootka IV, and Haida II, never had good dynamics together; the male, Tilikum, was often bullied and chased into the medical pen by the two females.

 1991 accident and closure

-On 20 February 1991, Keltie Byrne, a 21-year-old marine biology student and part-time orca trainer, slipped and fell into the whale pool after a show.
+On 20 February 1991, Keltie Byrne, a 20-year-old marine biology student and part-time orca trainer, was dragged into the whale pool after a show.
 Tilikum, Nootka IV, and Haida II dragged and repeatedly submerged her until she drowned, despite other trainers' efforts to rescue her.
 The poor relations between the whales, unfamiliarity with trainers in the water, and the pregnancy of at least one of the females (Haida II) were cited as possible causes.

 Sealand of the Pacific closed shortly after the incident, in November 1992.
 All three of the whales were sold to SeaWorld in the United States.
 Tilikum and Nootka IV went to SeaWorld Orlando, while Haida II and her baby Kyuquot went to SeaWorld San Antonio.
 Kyuquot remains in captivity at SeaWorld.
 Haida II died in August 2001, while Nootka IV died in 1994.
 Tilikum died in January 2017.